timwhat/Quartz58/README.md

 ### Key Features

 - **58 keys**
-   Hot-swappable sockets supporting both MX and Choc style switches
+   Each able to support at the same time, MX and Choc hotswap sockets!

 - **Wireless**
    With the power ofa nice!nano clone and a 750mAh battery!